 The fact that you receive VTHO instead of VET spreads your risk, and automatically diversifies your portfolio.

-Vechain does burn tokens, but only the VHTO token, not VET.
-The amount they burn is 70% of the transaction costs paid in VHTO, which naturally fluctuate over time, as the traffic on the blockchain fluctuates.
+Vechain does burn tokens, but only VTHO, not VET.
+The amount they burn is 70% of the transaction fees paid in VTHO, which naturally fluctuates over time, as the traffic on the blockchain fluctuates.

-However, they do exercice buybacks of the VET token, which kind of works as a token burn, but the tokens are not destroyed: The VET tokens acquired with buybacks are used to generate more VHTO for the Vechain foundation, which they use to incentivize developers to grow the ecosystem, and distribute as reward to nodes holder VET.
+However, they do exercise buybacks of the VET token, which kind of works as a token burn, but the tokens are not destroyed: The VET tokens acquired with buybacks are used to generate more VTHO for the Vechain foundation, which they use to incentivize developers to grow the ecosystem and distribute as a reward to nodes and holder of VET.